-21 Pulse Mode
+23 Pulse Mode

-The pulsed mode creates a series of short bursts of defined duration and repetition rate (period).
-The number of applied pulses and amplitude rate-of-change (slew rate) can also be chosen.
-Phase, current and power tracking, used in pulsed-mode; however, measurements and control are only preformed once per pulse.
-Hence, for long pulse periods the controllers will be slow.
+Pulse mode creates a series of short bursts with defined duration and repetition rate (period).
+The number of pulses and amplitude rate-of-change (slew rate) can also be chosen.
+Phase, current and power tracking can be used in pulsed mode; however, measurements and control are only preformed once per pulse; which results in slower feedback performance.

-Continuous - If enabled number of pulses is ignored.

-Pulse Length - Pulse length in milliseconds, the minimum is 1

-Pulse Period - Pulse period in milliseconds, the minimum is 2

-Number of Pulses - Number of pulses before the output is disabled.

-Slew Rate - Sets the rate of change in amplitude, in Volts per millisecond.

-Off Voltage - Output voltage when the pulse is off.

-Start Button - Start and stop pulse output.
+The settings specific to pulse mode include:

+- Continuous Signal repeats indefinitely.
+"Number of pulses" is ignored. - Pulse Length Pulse length in milliseconds, the minimum is 1. - Pulse Period Pulse period in milliseconds, the minimum is 2. - Number of Pulses Number of pulses before the output is disabled. - Slew Rate Sets the rate of change in amplitude, in Volts per millisecond. - Off Voltage Output voltage when the pulse signal is off. - Start Button Starts and stops pulse output.

-22 Frequency Modulation Mode
+24 Frequency Modulation Mode

-The frequency modulation mode will modulate the frequency around a centre frequency.
-The centre frequency can be fixed or variable if using phase tracking.
-It is compatible with power and current tracking and is recommended for cleaning applications.
-Note the tracking controllers only operate when the phase is equal to the phase setpoint.
-If the controllers lose phase lock the frequency modulation will be disabled until phase lock is established.
+This mode modulates the frequency around a centre frequency, which is useful in applications such as ultrasonic cleaning.
+The centre frequency can be fixed or controlled using phase tracking.
+The output voltage can be fixed or controlled using power or current tracking.
+Note that tracking controllers only operate when the phase error is less than 10 degrees.
+If the phase error exceeds 10 degrees, frequency modulation will be temporarily disabled.